What to See and Do in Okinawa: Unraveling the Beauty and Rich Culture of Japan’s Tropical Paradise

 Okinawa (沖縄県, Okinawa-ken) is Japan’s southernmost prefecture, consisting of a few dozen small islands.
 The island chain stretches over about one thousand kilometers from Kyushu to Taiwan.

-Here are some attractions you must see in Okinawa
+Here are some of the top attractions and activities you must see and do in Okinawa

 Whale watching around Okinawa